- To request guidance from a nurse, call 1700

 Further information about health care of elementary school children.

-For Travelers
+For Travellers

-Further information about vaccinations for travellers
+Further information about vaccinations for travellers.

 General Vaccinations